 17.54.070: PERMITS; APPLICATION PROCEDURE:

-A. Intent: In order to achieve the general objectives, intent and purposes of this Chapter, preliminary site plans or recreational vehicle parks proposed for construction, alteration or extension shall be submitted to the Town Planning Committee for review.
-In reviewing the site plan for a proposed recreational vehicle park, the Planning Committee shall ascertain whether the proposed site plan is consistent with all regulations of this chapter and all other town and state ordinances.
-Further, in consideration of each site plan, the Planning Committee shall endeavor to assure that the movement of vehicular and pedestrian traffic within the site and in relation to access streets shall be safe and convenient and that provisions are made so that the proposed recreational vehicle park will be compatible to the existing and future uses in the immediate area and vicinity.
+A. Intent: In order to achieve the general objectives, intent and purposes of this Chapter, preliminary site plans or recreational vehicle parks proposed for construction, alteration or extension shall be submitted to the Town Planning Commission for review.
+In reviewing the site plan for a proposed recreational vehicle park, the Planning Commission shall ascertain whether the proposed site plan is consistent with all regulations of this chapter and all other town and state ordinances.
+Further, in consideration of each site plan, the Planning Commission shall endeavor to assure that the movement of vehicular and pedestrian traffic within the site and in relation to access streets shall be safe and convenient and that provisions are made so that the proposed recreational vehicle park will be compatible to the existing and future uses in the immediate area and vicinity.

-B. Content of Application: In order to obtain site plan review by the Planning Committee, the application shall contain the following information:
+B. Content of Application: In order to obtain site plan review by the Planning Commission, the application shall contain the following information:

 1. Name, address and telephone number of recorded applicant; or his representative or qualified person preparing the plans;